open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 If the _to_ section is addressed to the agent (or is absent) then the following minimal behaviours are recommended when receiving the following events.

 * utterance events - spoken or written natural language
-  * _utterance_  -  Answer the speaker with an utterance in return.
+  * _utterance_  -  Answer the speaker with an utterance in return <br>  (typically public utterances will have public responses and private utterances will have private responses)
-  * _whisper_ - Ignore it if the contents cannot be understood.

 * agent control events  - structure control messages
-  * _invite_ - Say 'hello' and respond to any whisper utterances.
+  * _invite_ - Say 'hello' and respond to any accompanying _dialogEvent_ parameters.
   * _bye_ - Ignore this event from another assistant.
   * _findAssistant_
       - if the _to_ is addressed to you: